lellison433-cmyk/CIS-230---Programming-for-Data-Science/chapter-03-data-wrangling-and-exploratory-data-analysis/README.md

-# Week 3: Data Wrangling and Exploratory Data Analysis (EDA)
+# Chapter 3: Data Wrangling and Exploratory Data Analysis (EDA)

-This folder contains the materials for Week 3 of CIS 230.
+This folder contains the materials for chapter 3 of CIS 230.

 ## Videos